Weekend racing tips for Sandown & Wolverhampton: Value Bet Saturday March 13

 Gary Moore is responsible for the Imperial Cup favourite in Natural History but I’d much rather back his DORKING LAD each-way in the EBF Paddy Power ‘National Hunt Novices’ Handicap Hurdle Final.

-He’s yet to register a victory in his career but has only had the four complete outings over jumps as the Plumpton maiden hurdle - for which he was 8/13 favourite - was voided three hurdles from the finish.
+He’s yet to pick up a victory in his career but has only had the four complete outings over jumps as the Plumpton maiden hurdle - for which he was 8/13 favourite - was voided three hurdles from the finish.

 He was in front at the time and had raced quite freely again but his jumping looked to have sharpened up a bit which is going to be key here in this more competitive field.